Tatsoi

-Tatsoi (Brassica rapa subsp. narinosa or Brassica rapa var. rosularis) is an Asian variety of Brassica rapa grown for greens.
+Tatsoi or tat soi (Brassica rapa subsp. narinosa or Brassica rapa var. rosularis) is an Asian variety of Brassica rapa grown for greens.
 Also called tat choy, it is closely related to the more familiar bok choy.
 This plant has become popular in North American cuisine as well and is now grown throughout the world.

 Naming

 The name comes from Cantonese taap3 coi3 ('drooping vegetable'), often rendered tat soi or tat choy.
 However, its natural habitat is not where Cantonese is spoken but alongside the Yangtze River, where it is called thaq-khu-tshe (塌棵菜) or wūtācài (乌塌菜, 'dark drooping veggie').
 Mandarin borrowed the former name as tākēcài.
 It is also called "Chinese flat cabbage", "rosette bok choy", "broadbeaked mustard", "spoon mustard", or "spinach mustard".

 Description

 The plant has dark green spoon-shaped leaves which form a thick rosette.
 It has a soft creamy texture and a subtle yet distinctive flavour.

 Planting

 It can be grown to harvestable size in 45–50 days, and can withstand temperatures down to –10 °C (15 °F).
 Tatsoi can even be harvested from under snow.